Looking for New Year’s resolutions to help bolster your productivity, increase cash flow, build your brand or improve business overall?

 - Encourage employees to offer suggestions.

-- Consider having brainstorming sessions or sending out employee surveys.
+- Have brainstorming sessions or send out employee surveys.

 2. Use Feedback to Stimulate Growth